 Many property owners want backyard ponds because they enjoy the natural and relaxing feeling that water brings.
-They don’t want invasive pests interfering with their view—or with the quality of their water, or the health of the pond’s plant and animal life.
+They don’t want invasive pests interfering with their view, with the quality of their water or the health of the pond’s plant and animal life.
 Often, algae are viewed as antagonists, but they are not!
 Many people are surprise to learn that not all algae are “bad.”
 Here is what you need to know about the green stuff in your pond.

 Algae’s Place in the Food Chain

 A pond without any algae is not a healthy pond.
 This green “slime” serves as the base of the food web and thus a significant source of nourishment for fish, snails and many other creatures in a pond.
 Algae help oxygenate the water and remove nitrogen compounds, which can be harmful to fish at high concentrations.
 Algae are plants that convert sunlight and nutrients into food for the pond.

 There is a wide range of algae species, but they are often thought of in two major groups: